osate/website/source/osate-releases.md

 #### Known issues

+ * Installing the OSATE plugins into "Eclipse for RCP and RAP Developers" prevents Eclipse from starting.
+See [issue 2061](https://github.com/osate/osate2/issues/2061).
  * MacOS users must run the command `sudo xattr -rd com.apple.quarantine osate2.app/` to be able to run OSATE.
  * The first startup of OSATE can take a rather long (up to a couple of minutes).
 This is an issue with Eclipse.
  * Under certain conditions the outline view displays no context menu menu on right click.
 As a workaround close and re-open the editor.
 See [issue 2050](https://github.com/osate/osate2/issues/2050).